geriess/blog/content/about.md

 ## What I like to do

-Aside from my never-ending interests and activities in the technology space, I often ride my mountain bike across various Austin bike trails.
-I enjoy throwing a frisbee around on the weekends, kicking a soccer ball, doing picnics with my family and friends, and talking about geeky things.
-I also created a mens group called [Tacos with Joe](https://facebook.com/tacoswithjoe/) where I meet weekly with a group of guys to eat tacos and share in authentic and vulnerable conversations.
+Aside from my never-ending interests in the technology space, I often ride my mountain bike across various Austin bike trails.
+On the weekends I enjoy throwing a frisbee around, kicking a soccer ball, doing picnics with my family and friends, and talking about geeky things.
+I also created a men's group called [Tacos with Joe](https://facebook.com/tacoswithjoe/) where I meet weekly with a group of guys to eat tacos and share in authentic and vulnerable conversations.

 ## My interests

 My interests are in distributed computing and infrastructure.
-I also would like to do more writing in my free time, and this is the main reason I started this blog.
+I would like to do more writing in my free time, and this is the main reason I started this blog.
 I'll keep my fingers crossed that there will be more than one post on this blog. :)

 ## Get in touch

 If you'd like to reach out and get in touch, please do so via twitter here: [@geries](https://twitter.com/geries) or send me an email to **simon @ geries.com**.
-If you know Spanish, podemos ir por unos tacos. :)